samsucik/knowledge-distil-bert/experiments/analysis/prediction-analysis.md

 ### BERT
 #### Confident mistakes
 Wrong or questionable labels:
-- `this riveting world war ii moral suspense story deals with the shadow side of american culture : racial prejudice in its ugly and diverse forms .` (labelled negative).
+- `this riveting world war ii moral suspense story deals with the shadow side of american culture : racial prejudice in its ugly and diverse forms .` (neg).
-- `harrison 's flowers puts its heart in the right place , but its brains are in no particular place at all .` (labelled positive)
+- `harrison 's flowers puts its heart in the right place , but its brains are in no particular place at all .` (pos)
-- `it 's somewhat clumsy and too lethargically paced -- but its story about a mysterious creature with psychic abilities offers a solid build-up , a terrific climax , and some nice chills along the way .` (labelled negative)
+- `it 's somewhat clumsy and too lethargically paced -- but its story about a mysterious creature with psychic abilities offers a solid build-up , a terrific climax , and some nice chills along the way .` (neg)
-- `you wo n't like roger , but you will quickly recognize him .` (labelled negative)
+- `you wo n't like roger , but you will quickly recognize him .` (neg)

 Confused by negative keywords:
-- `as unseemly as its title suggests .`
+- `as unseemly as its title suggests .` (pos)

 Confused by positive keywords:
-- `outer-space buffs might love this film , but others will find its pleasures intermittent .` (labelled negative)
+- `outer-space buffs might love this film , but others will find its pleasures intermittent .` (neg)
-- Doesn't understand "anything but fun" as negative: `although huppert 's intensity and focus has a raw exhilaration about it , the piano teacher is anything but fun .` (labelled negative)
+- Doesn't understand "anything but fun" as negative: `although huppert 's intensity and focus has a raw exhilaration about it , the piano teacher is anything but fun .` (neg)

 Complicated wordings:
-- `irwin is a man with enough charisma and audacity to carry a dozen films , but this particular result is ultimately held back from being something greater .` (labelled negative)
+- `irwin is a man with enough charisma and audacity to carry a dozen films , but this particular result is ultimately held back from being something greater .` (neg)
-- "guffaw" and "diabolical" are quite tricky: `you really have to wonder how on earth anyone , anywhere could have thought they 'd make audiences guffaw with a script as utterly diabolical as this .` (labelled negative)
+- "guffaw" and "diabolical" are quite tricky: `you really have to wonder how on earth anyone , anywhere could have thought they 'd make audiences guffaw with a script as utterly diabolical as this .` (neg)

 Metaphors, similes:
-- `it 's inoffensive , cheerful , built to inspire the young people , set to an unending soundtrack of beach party pop numbers and aside from its remarkable camerawork and awesome scenery , >>it 's about as exciting as a sunburn<< .` (labelled negative)
+- `it 's inoffensive , cheerful , built to inspire the young people , set to an unending soundtrack of beach party pop numbers and aside from its remarkable camerawork and awesome scenery , >>it 's about as exciting as a sunburn<< .` (neg)

 #### Unconfident mistakes
 Tricky wordings:
-- `if the movie succeeds in instilling a wary sense of ` there but for the grace of god , ' it is far too self-conscious to draw you deeply into its world .` (labelled negative)
+- `if the movie succeeds in instilling a wary sense of " there but for the grace of god , ' it is far too self-conscious to draw you deeply into its world .` (neg)
-- `even the >>finest chef ca n't make a hotdog into anything more than a hotdog<< , and robert de niro ca n't >>make this movie anything more than a trashy cop buddy comedy<< .` (labelled negative)
+- `even the >>finest chef ca n't make a hotdog into anything more than a hotdog<< , and robert de niro ca n't >>make this movie anything more than a trashy cop buddy comedy<< .` (neg)
-- `combining >>quick-cut editing and a blaring heavy metal<< much of the time , beck seems to be >>under the illusion that he 's shooting the latest system of a down video<< .` (labelled negative)
+- `combining >>quick-cut editing and a blaring heavy metal<< much of the time , beck seems to be >>under the illusion that he 's shooting the latest system of a down video<< .` (neg)
-- here "doesn't bother" is actually positive: `( d ) oes n't bother being as cloying or preachy as equivalent evangelical christian movies -- maybe the filmmakers know that the likely audience will already be among the faithful .` (labelled positive)
+- here "doesn't bother" is actually positive: `( d ) oes n't bother being as cloying or preachy as equivalent evangelical christian movies -- maybe the filmmakers know that the likely audience will already be among the faithful .` (pos)

 Unclear labels:
-- `mcconaughey 's fun to watch , the dragons are okay , not much fire in the script .` (labelled positive)
+- `mcconaughey 's fun to watch , the dragons are okay , not much fire in the script .` (pos)
-- `it moves quickly , adroitly , and without fuss ; it does n't give you time to reflect on the inanity -- and the cold war datedness -- of its premise .` (labelled positive)
+- `it moves quickly , adroitly , and without fuss ; it does n't give you time to reflect on the inanity -- and the cold war datedness -- of its premise .` (pos)

 Referring to domain knowledge the model can't have:
-- `collateral damage finally >>delivers the goods for schwarzenegger fans<< .` (labelled positive)
+- `collateral damage finally >>delivers the goods for schwarzenegger fans<< .` (pos)
-- has to know that "PR hype is something negative": `that 's pure pr hype .` (labelled negative)
+- has to know that "PR hype is something negative": `that 's pure pr hype .` (neg)

 Metaphors, similes:
-- `to say this was done better in wilder 's some like it hot is >>like saying the sun rises in the east<< .` (labelled negative)
+- `to say this was done better in wilder 's some like it hot is >>like saying the sun rises in the east<< .` (neg)

 Confused by positive keywords:
-- `the only excitement comes when the credits finally roll and you get to leave the theater .` (labelled negative)
+- `the only excitement comes when the credits finally roll and you get to leave the theater .` (neg)

 #### Confident hits
 All labelled as positive and contain only neutral or positive words.
 #### Unconfident hits
 Context knowledge:
-- need to know about the issues: `you will emerge with a clearer view of how the gears of justice grind on and the death report comes to share airtime alongside the farm report .` (positive)
+- need to know about the issues: `you will emerge with a clearer view of how the gears of justice grind on and the death report comes to share airtime alongside the farm report .` (pos)

 Unclear label:
-- is this irony? `the movie is n't just hilarious : it 's witty and inventive , too , and in hindsight , it is n't even all that dumb .` (positive)
+- is this irony? `the movie is n't just hilarious : it 's witty and inventive , too , and in hindsight , it is n't even all that dumb .` (pos)

 Confusing negative keywords:
-- `hilariously inept and ridiculous .` (positive)
+- `hilariously inept and ridiculous .` (pos)

 Confusing negative words:
-- `ramsay , as in ratcatcher , remains a filmmaker with an acid viewpoint and a real gift for teasing chilly poetry out of lives and settings that might otherwise seem drab and sordid .` (positive)
+- `ramsay , as in ratcatcher , remains a filmmaker with an acid viewpoint and a real gift for teasing chilly poetry out of lives and settings that might otherwise seem drab and sordid .` (pos)

 Tricky wordings:
-- `manages to show life in all of its banality when the intention is quite the opposite .` (negative)
+- `manages to show life in all of its banality when the intention is quite the opposite .` (neg)
-- probably unable to handle negations: `the film contains no good jokes , no good scenes , barely a moment when carvey 's saturday night live-honed mimicry rises above the level of embarrassment .` (negative)
+- probably unable to handle negations: `the film contains no good jokes , no good scenes , barely a moment when carvey 's saturday night live-honed mimicry rises above the level of embarrassment .` (neg)

 Uncommon words, metaphors:
-- `a great ensemble cast ca n't >>lift this heartfelt enterprise out of the familiar<< .` (labelled negative)
+- `a great ensemble cast ca n't >>lift this heartfelt enterprise out of the familiar<< .` (neg)
-- `with its >>dogged hollywood naturalism and the inexorable passage of its characters toward sainthood<< , windtalkers is nothing but >>a sticky-sweet soap<< .` (negative)
+- `with its >>dogged hollywood naturalism and the inexorable passage of its characters toward sainthood<< , windtalkers is nothing but >>a sticky-sweet soap<< .` (neg)
-- unknown words: `bogdanovich tantalizes by offering a peep show into the lives of the era 's creme de la celluloid .` (positive)
+- unknown words: `bogdanovich tantalizes by offering a peep show into the lives of the era 's creme de la celluloid .` (pos)
-- `it showcases carvey 's talent for voices , but >>not nearly enough<< and >>not without taxing every drop of one 's patience to get to the good stuff<< .` (negative)
+- `it showcases carvey 's talent for voices , but >>not nearly enough<< and >>not without taxing every drop of one 's patience to get to the good stuff<< .` (neg)

 ### Cases where one student is very confident and the other one is very unconfident
 Mixed examples.
 The teacher is mostly right, but below average.
 INTERESTING: Teacher is quite unconfident when BERT is unconfident, and much more confident when LSTM is unconfident.